-The Michelin Guide is the he most pi restigious and ' well-known restaurant guidebook ii n the world.
+The Michelin Guide is the most prestigious and well-known restaurant guidebook in the world.

 Yeah...?

 Of the tens of thousands of restaurants in New York, there are only five 3-Michelin Star restaurants, Le Bernardin being one of them, eleven 2-Star restaurants and fifty-five 1-Star restaurants.